 \subsubsection{Data Analyst Contest}

-\paragraph{Optimization Objective} The objective of the Data Analyst Contest is to construct an optimal factor portfolio, $\mathcal{F}_t$, from the universe of all available factors, $\mathbb{F}_t$, to maximize the Research Agent's final Decision Value ($DV$) \cite{chroma2024contextrot}.
-This value is modeled as a product of Information Value ($V$) and Decision Capability ($DC$):
+\paragraph{Optimization Objective.} The objective is to construct an optimal factor portfolio $\mathcal{F}_t$ from all available factors $\mathbb{F}_t$ to maximize the Research Agent's Decision Value ($DV$) \cite{chroma2024contextrot}, modeled as a product of Information Value ($V$) and Decision Capability ($DC$):

-Considering the complexity of investment analysis, research shows that an LLM's Decision Capability ($DC$) exhibits decay with respect to the total context length $L$ \cite{liu2023lost,modarressi2025nolima}.
-This phenomenon can be effectively approximated by a sigmoid function with a performance inflection point of $L_0$ \cite{zhou2025gsminfinite}:
+Long-context studies suggest that an LLM's effective use of evidence can decay as context length $L$ grows \cite{liu2024lost,modarressi2025nolima}.
+We therefore use a simple sigmoid-shaped context penalty as an empirical design heuristic rather than a model-specific theorem: